-- PAC will define those areas of a Party's or of Parties' performance which impact the PA Objective.
-PAC will set the tolerance threshold and determine those levels at which Performance Assurance Techniques will apply.
-PAC will require UNC Parties to improve in those areas and will have powers to impose sanctions where performance is below the required level, provided the thresholds, areas and sanctions/techniques are consistent with what is defined from time to time in the PAFD - Require parties to respond to and meet PAC requests reasonably made in the context of performance matters and in pursuit of the Performance Assurance Objective.
-This requires a carve-out under GT Section B4.4.2 - Deploy Performance Assurance Techniques (PATs) described in the PAFD as they deem appropriate, including applying derogations where reasonable and appropriate (for example where performance is impacted by pandemic, events of force majeure or industry developments). - Parties acknowledge that such techniques could include publishing on the Joint Office website the company names and performance (only) of Parties to allow peer comparison.
+- Require parties to respond to and meet PAC requests reasonably made in the context of performance matters and in pursuit of the Performance Assurance Objective.
+This requires a carve-out under GT_B4.4.2 - Deploy Performance Assurance Techniques (PATs) described in the PAFD as they deem appropriate, including applying derogations where reasonable and appropriate (for example where performance is impacted by pandemic, events of force majeure or industry developments). - Parties acknowledge that such techniques could include publishing on the Joint Office website the company names and performance (only) of Parties to allow peer comparison.
 Such information will be limited to the performance measures outlined in PAFD from time to time.
-In so doing, PAC will not divulge any information on the Parties' specific commercial or operational arrangements, the reasons for the level of performance or any details of the improvement plans. - The Proposer of a modification will be required to seek a ROM from Xoserve for workgroup consideration of the impact of their modification proposal where such proposal - o adds or changes UNC performance standards or - impacts a Party's performance against such standards to specify an appropriate monitoring report. - Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to change and the voting arrangements for such amendments to PAFD)

-- Remove the UNC requirements for UNC approval of changes to PARR (remove PARR from UNC Related Documents and UNCC governance, delete V12.1 (h) and V16.5.2).
+In so doing, PAC will not divulge any information on the Parties' specific commercial or operational arrangements, the reasons for the level of performance or any details of the improvement plans. - The Proposer of a modification will be required to seek a ROM from Xoserve for workgroup consideration of the impact of their modification proposal where such proposal: - adds or changes UNC performance standards or - impacts a Party's performance against such standards to specify an appropriate monitoring report. - Definition of the Performance Assurance Framework Document and its purpose and governance (including PAC authority to change and the voting arrangements for such amendments to PAFD) - Remove the UNC requirements for UNC approval of changes to PARR (remove PARR from UNC Related Documents and UNCC governance, delete V12.1(h) and V16.5.2).
 PARR becomes an Annex to PAFD subject to PAC Governance.
-The principle here is to remove unnecessary barriers to data access for PAC which reduce the effectiveness of performance assurance - Request reports or data that it deems required to understand performance issues, causes and materiality of impact on the Performance Assurance Objective. - PAC will advise UNCC of any changes to data access rights. - Remove references to PARR Schedule 1 which is now obsolete. - Clarify that both PAC and PAFA may see all data requested un-anonymised, so including shipper names; this is not limited to PARR 'B' schedules as Xoserve interprets 16.5.3.
+The principle here is to remove unnecessary barriers to data access for PAC which reduce the effectiveness of performance assurance - Request reports or data that it deems required to understand performance issues, causes and materiality of impact on the Performance Assurance Objective.

+PAC will advise UNCC of any changes to data access rights.

+- Remove references to PARR Schedule 1 which is now obsolete. - Clarify that both PAC and PAFA may see all data requested un-anonymised, so including shipper names; this is not limited to PARR 'B' schedules as Xoserve interprets 16.5.3.
 PAC members have signed confidentiality provisions and acknowledged that they're acting on behalf of GB Gas industry.
 PAFA are bound by confidentiality terms in their agreement with CDSP.
-There should be no reason to bar PAC from access to information that it reasonably requires for performance assurance - Such un-anonymised data or information to include anything that PAC reasonably requests in pursuit of their duties under UNC and at least but not limited to i) all data identified in DPM ii) all data available in DDP iii) all such other data items or information held by CDSP iv) anything else that CDSP can reasonably obtain subject to DSC approval.
+There should be no reason to bar PAC from access to information that it reasonably requires for performance assurance - Such un-anonymised data or information to include anything that PAC reasonably requests in pursuit of their duties under UNC and at least but not limited to: - all data identified in DPM - ii) all data available in DDP - all such other data items or information held by CDSP - anything else that CDSP can reasonably obtain subject to DSC approval